-The Emergency Management Coordinator, located in the University Police Department, is responsible for the Comprehensive Emergency Management Plan (CEMP).
-This plan is designed to be an all-hazards disaster response and emergency management plan that complies with FEMA guidelines for Higher Education that includes planning, mitigation, response, and recovery actions.
+The University Police Department is responsible for the Emergency Operations Plan (EOP).
+Thisplan is designed to be an all-hazards disaster response and emergency management plan that complies with FEMA guidelines for Higher Education that includes planning, mitigation, response, and recovery actions.